posmlab/getting-started/index.md

 When starting remind Mark that he needs to:
 - Enable swipe access to the Lab in Galileo B101 (he needs your Student ID Number so he can fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd_ZfhmSiPN566x26YyP1rT3-csjoCd-qcJXw094bjZ1R4T4w/viewform){:target="_blank"}
 - give you passwords to group accounts
-- give you a lab notebook
+- give you a lab notebook if you prefer a physical notebook
-- share access to the posmlab Google Drive Folder
+- add you to the posmlab Google Group (which gives access to the posmlab Google Drive)
-- invite you to the posmlab Slack workspace
 - to add you to the posmlab Github organization (he needs your Github username to do this)

 Group Accounts: